OSGeo/PROJ/docs/source/usage/environmentvars.rst

     character.

-    PROJ is hardcoded to look for resource files in other locations as well, amongst those are the users home directory, ``/usr/share/proj`` and the current folder.
+    PROJ is hardcoded to look for resource files in other locations as well, amongst those are the installation directory (usually ``share/proj`` under the PROJ installation root) and the current folder.

     You can also set the location of the resource files using :func:`proj_context_set_search_paths` in the `proj.h` API header.

 .. versionchanged:: 6.1.0

     Starting with PROJ version 6.1.0, the paths set by :func:`proj_context_set_search_paths` will have priority over the
     :envvar:`PROJ_LIB` to allow for mutliple versions of PROJ resource files on your system without conflicting.